5 Joy Restaurant Review, Foster City

-5 Joy Restaurant is a small restaurant in the Beach Park plaza strip mall bordering the San Francisco Bay in Foster City, just south of the Highway 92 San Mateo Bridge.
-It used to be called Joy Restaurant.
+Joy, aka Joy’s Taiwan or 5 Joy Restaurant is a small restaurant in the Beach Park plaza strip mall bordering the San Francisco Bay in Foster City, just south of the Highway 92 San Mateo Bridge.
+A hidden gem in the middle of no where.

-Menu pics (Click on any picture to zoom in)
+Joy Menu (Click on any picture to zoom in)

-5 Joy has a large menu with many Taiwanese Cuisine specialties as well as some Shanghainese dishes and the usual Chinese restaurant staples.
+Joy has a large menu with many Taiwanese Cuisine specialties as well as some Shanghainese dishes and the usual Chinese restaurant staples.
 Some special items are available only on the weekend.
-There used to be a 2 page Chinese only menu that has now been incorporated into the regular menu although some items have been removed.
+There used to be a 2 page Chinese only menu that has now been incorporated into a large regular menu although some items have been removed.
+On our last visit they have a fancy new menu with color pictures.

-Off the menu items like Luo Bor Si Yue Tang (Shredded daikon and fish soup) and Organic chicken soup with American ginseng need to be ordered ahead of time.
+Off the menu items like Don pou pork, Luo Bor Si Yue Tang (Shredded daikon and fish soup) and Organic chicken soup with American ginseng need to be ordered ahead of time.
 Ask the lady owner for details as prices are subject to change.

 Old 1 page Chef’s Special is shown.
 The old ones marked with 2 stars are the best.
 This site has actually translated the old menu into English

-Fried chive “ravioli” ($5.95) is like a Scallion pancake with chives, egg and rice noodles stuffed inside.
+Fried chive “ravioli” ($8.95) is like a Scallion pancake with chives, egg and rice noodles stuffed inside.
+Two huge ones.
 Served very hot out of the fryer, but one time it was a bit greasy and falling apart.
 Even looks artery clogging.
 Yum.
 They now have named it Volauvent with leek roll.

-Shredded Pancake ($3.95) was a Scallion pancake ripped apart.
+Shredded Pancake ($4.25) was a Scallion pancake ripped apart, making it almost like a roti prada.
 Very crispy and also worth the fried food penalty.

-Scallion Pancake ($3.95) was super hot and full of scallions.
-Crispy crust and robust flavor made it very good.
+Scallion Pancake ($7.50) was super hot and full of scallions.
+Crispy crust and subtle flavor made it good.
+9/10

-Three Cup Chicken ($9.25) – Great dish in a clay pot, with just the right sweetness and basil flavor on pieces of cubed chicken.
-One of the best versions we have had.
+House Special chicken (Basil sauce) aka Three Cup Chicken ($17.95) – Great dish in a clay pot, with just the right sweetness and basil flavor on pieces of cubed chicken.
+One of the best versions we have had, in fact we went to Taiwan in late 2014 and still like this one better.
+Interestingly, leftovers get a chance to absorb the flavor, making it better the next day!
+9/10

-Mushu Noodles ($7.50) were hand shaved noodles with egg, carrots, mushrooms, and some green onions.
-A very tasty version that we finished quickly.
+Mushu Noodles ($13.95) were hand shaved noodles with egg, carrots, mushrooms, and some green onions.
+A fantastic, very tasty version that we finished quickly.

 Chitterlings & Pig blood stew ($9.95) is a classic Taiwanese dish that comes atop a heater candle.
 Tasty and tender guts with a good amount of spicy heat.